utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/function-reference.md

 ### atan2

-Return atan(y / x), in radians.
+Returns atan(y / x), in radians.
 The result is between -pi and pi.
 The vector in the plane from the origin to point (x, y) makes this angle with the positive X axis.
 The signs of both inputs are known to it, so it can compute the correct quadrant for the angle.
 For example, atan(1) and atan2(1, 1) are both pi/4, but atan2(-1, -1) is -3*pi/4.

 ``` javascript
 $atan2($x: number, $y: number) => number